UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 The architecture of CycleGAN consists of a generator taken from Johnson et al [3], which consists of 3 convolutional layers, 6 residual block layers, 2 transpose convolutional layers and a final convolution output layer.
 Should also be noted that all layers similar to Johnson et al are followed by instance normalization.

 ![CycleGAN Generator](/assets/images/team14/cycleGAN-generator.png)
-* Fig X. Example of CycleGAN Generator architecture (Image source: https://towardsdatascience.com/cyclegan-learning-to-translate-images-without-paired-training-data-5b4e93862c8d)
+* Fig 7.
+Example of CycleGAN Generator architecture (Image source: https://towardsdatascience.com/cyclegan-learning-to-translate-images-without-paired-training-data-5b4e93862c8d)

 The discriminator uses a 70x70 PatchGAN architecture, which are used to classify 70x70 overlapped images to see if they are real or fake.
 The PatchGAN architecture consists of 5 convolutional layers with instance normalization [5].

 ![CycleGAN Discriminator](/assets/images/team14/cycleGAN-discriminator.webp)
-* Fig X. Example of CycleGAN Discriminator architecture (Image source: https://towardsdatascience.com/cyclegan-learning-to-translate-images-without-paired-training-data-5b4e93862c8d)
+* Fig 8.
+Example of CycleGAN Discriminator architecture (Image source: https://towardsdatascience.com/cyclegan-learning-to-translate-images-without-paired-training-data-5b4e93862c8d)

 The complete model consists of two Generators and two Discriminators.
 Each Generator/Discriminator pair tries to map an image from one domain to another while the other pair tries to map the reverse of the image.
 ![CycleGAN Complete Model](/assets/images/team14/CycleGAN-complete.jpg)
-*  Fig X. CycleGAN architecture with all generators and discriminators.
+*  Fig 9.
+CycleGAN architecture with all generators and discriminators.
 (Image source: https://cvnote.ddlee.cc/2019/08/21/image-to-image-translation-pix2pix-cyclegan-unit-bicyclegan-stargan)

 #### Loss Functions